brettz9/atyourcommand/README.md

 could allow for convenient reuse of the content when attaching the batch script to a "Open with..." handler.
 Use approach like http://stackoverflow.com/a/5215844/271577
-1. Have a mechanism to **return from a WebAppFind-opened web app** back to the page which was the source of its content (e.g., in case one accidentally didn't grab enough text or whatever)
 1. Option to have **context menu items, based on the substitutions used** (in addition to user choice), cause them to only appear under certain, correct conditions (but ensure commands can utilize multiple components (e.g.,